These fluffy chocolate chip muffins are so soft and taste like they came from the bakery! Recipe makes 1 dozen muffins.

 Room temperature: Store leftover muffins in an airtight container.
 Left at room temperature, chocolate chip muffins are good for 2-3 days.

-Refrigerator: Typically, storing muffins in the refrigerator will dry them out so they will not be as good.
-However, if you still want to give it a shot, leftover muffins will last up to four days in the fridge and stored in a sealed container.
+Refrigerator: Leftover muffins will last up to four days in the fridge if stored in a sealed container.

-Freezer: Store leftover chocolate chip muffins in a freezer bag.
+Freezer: You can totally make these to store in the freezer for a quick treat!
+Store leftover chocolate chip muffins in a freezer bag.
 Leftover muffins stored in the freezer can last up to three months.
 You can thaw them in the fridge overnight, let them sit at room temperature for at least an hour, or throw them in the microwave to heat up.

 Chocolate Chip Muffins Substitutions

-Chocolate chips: You can use regular, mini chocolate chips or peanut butter chips depending on your preference.
-You can even add nuts if you’d like.
+Chocolate chips: You can use bittersweet, milk chocolate or dark chocolate (my fav!).
+You can even use peanut butter chips or add nuts if you’d like!

 Milk: You can use dairy milk or vanilla almond milk.